matrix-org/matrix-rust-sdk/bindings/matrix-sdk-ffi/README.md

 ### Example

 This is a rough overview example how to use the FFI bindings.
-You need to implement the callbacks and combine that with the intial results to build your room list and timelines.
+You need to implement the callbacks and combine that with the initial results to build your room list and timelines.

 ```
 class Matrix {